Skip to main content

 View all patient stories

-• “It wasn’t until we took our twins to be assessed by LOC that a diagnosis of craniosynostosis was even mentioned; this encounter was pivotal in getting our two daughters the specialist care and treatment they needed, and for that, we are forever grateful to Saeed for his expertise.”
+• "It wasn’t until we brought our twins to LOC that concerns about craniosynostosis were raised and we were able to access the specialist care they needed.
+We are forever grateful to Saeed for his support and expertise"

 View patient story

-• “I would like to say a big thank you to Jo Drake (LOC’s Head of Plagiocephaly and Craniosynostosis) who was the clinician we saw throughout Jacob’s treatment.
+• “I would like to say a big thank you to Jo Drake (LOC’s Head of Plagiocephaly and Craniosynostosis) who was the orthotist we saw throughout Jacob’s helmet treatment.
 She was amazing, obviously a perfectionist in her approach to everything... the helmets had to fit perfectly."

 View patient story

-• ”I did a bit of a Google search, came up with LOC, contacted Jo (Drake – one of LOC’s cranial specialists) and felt quite confident after speaking with her.
+• ”I did a bit of a Google search, came up with LOC, contacted Jo Drake (LOC’s Head of Plagiocephaly and Craniosynostosis) and felt quite confident after speaking with her.
 Also, when we went to see GOSH, they gave us a list of companies and obviously LOC was on that list.”

 View patient story